Traditional Japanese temple with cherry blossoms and a modern city skyline. So read the Japan Travel tips checklist we prepared in this article.

 Why early?

-• Think about it- fewer people means you can take in the atmosphere.
-You can wander through those torii gates without feeling like you’re in a human traffic jam.
+• Fewer people mean you can take in the atmosphere.
+You can wander through those Torii gates without feeling like you’re in a human traffic jam.

 • Plus, you’ll get way better photos.
 No more trying to crop out a hundred other tourists.

 So, set that alarm clock.
-It’ll be worth it, I promise… You’ll have a much more peaceful, memorable experience if you arrive before the crowds descend.
+It’ll be worth it, I promise.
+Arriving before the crowds descend will make for a much more peaceful, memorable experience.
 It’s a simple trick, but it makes all the difference!

 Travel Tip #9: Cash is Still King – Carry Yen

-Another heads-up about money in Japan: even though things are changing, cash is still a big deal.
+Another heads-up about money in Japan: cash is still a big deal even though things are changing.
 You might be used to swiping your card for everything, but Japan’s a little different.
-Especially if you’re planning to explore places outside the major cities, you’ll find that a lot of smaller restaurants, shops, and even temples prefer good old-fashioned yen.
+Especially if you’re planning to explore places outside the major cities, you’ll find that many smaller restaurants, shops, and even temples prefer reasonable old-fashioned yen.

 Japanese Yen on the table.